-It’s easy to see why many writers choose the Upper West Side as the setting of their stories.
-The neighborhood charms residents and visitors alike with it’s gorgeous architecture and brownstone-lined streets.
-Through the power of the written word, the Upper West Side’s iconic buildings and emblematic institutions such as The Ansonia and The Cathedral of St. John the Divine come to life and become full-fledged characters in their own right.
+It’s easy to understand why many writers choose the Upper West Side as the setting to their stories.
+The neighborhood charms residents and visitors alike with its gorgeous architecture and brownstone-lined streets.
+Through the power of the written word, the Upper West Side’s iconic buildings and emblematic institutions come to life and become full-fledged characters in their own right.

 Starting out in the Evening by Brian Morton

 This 1997 novel revolves around the life of Leonard Schiller, a seventy-one year old writer who lives on the Upper West Side and is thrust out of his daily routine when he learns that a bright twenty-four year old graduate student wants to write her thesis on him.

 The plot explores the concepts of time, aging, and generational discrepancies as the reader meets characters who are at a crossroads in their lives.